Like many teachers, Will has been passionate about education for a long time.

 “These experiences formed the foundation of my passion for seeking outcomes through education.”
 He went on to complete a Bachelor of Arts (Development Studies) with First Class Honours at the Australian National University.

-During university, Will interned for the then Minister for Education, Peter Garrett, where he researched education pathways for students from low socioeconomic backgrounds.
+During university, Will interned for the then Minister for Education, Peter Garrett, where he researched education pathways for students from backgrounds of educational inequity.
 At this time, he wanted to work in education policy, but soon realised that classroom experience was essential to understanding the wider policy landscape.

 This is when he decided to join Teach For Australia.